-When Christ returns, the dead will rise — they will be resurrected.
+When Christ returns, the dead will be resurrected.
 “With what body do they come?” some ask.
 Will their atoms be re-assembled?
 Will there be male and female?
 Will we recognize one another?
 Will we look young, or old?
-And many other questions are asked.
+Many other questions are asked.

 The resurrected Jesus

 After his resurrection, Jesus could be recognized as Jesus.
 Special intervention was needed to prevent two disciples from recognizing him (Luke 24:16).
-Jesus had flesh and bones, and some of the marks of crucifixion (v.
-39).
+Jesus had flesh and bones, and some (but not all) of the marks of crucifixion (verse 39).
 He could be touched, and he could eat.
-But he could also miraculously appear in locked rooms, or ascend into heaven (John 20:19-20; Acts 1:9).
+He could also appear in locked rooms, or ascend into heaven (John 20:19-20; Acts 1:9).

 But is this the way Jesus now is?
-Is there a five foot six inch body of flesh and bones somewhere in outer space?
-Is Jesus normally invisible, or does his body shine in glory, or does he look like a lamb that has been slain — a lamb with seven horns and seven eyes?
-(Rev. 5:6).
-Or are all of these appearances merely appearances, not necessarily a permanent shape or form?
+Is there a five-foot-six-inch body of flesh and bones somewhere in outer space?
+Is Jesus normally invisible, or does his body shine in glory, or does he look like a lamb that has been slain — with seven horns and seven eyes?
+(Revelation 5:6).
+Or are all of these merely appearances, not necessarily a permanent shape or form?

-I see a couple of basic facts here: First, that the tomb was empty and the body of Jesus was gone.
-Second, that the resurrected Jesus had a body, although that body had some extraordinary properties.
-The simplest way to connect these two facts is to conclude that the body of Jesus was resurrected and changed.
+Here are some basic facts: First, the tomb was empty and the body of Jesus was gone.
+Second, the resurrected Jesus had a body, although that body had some extraordinary properties.
+One way to connect these two facts is to conclude that the body of Jesus was brought back to life and changed.
 The new Jesus had physical continuity with the old Jesus, but there were important differences.

 Our questions about “size” and “location” are based on limits that probably do not apply to Jesus Christ.
 Such questions may make no more sense than asking what purple smells like — we are asking about a condition with terminology that is not suited for that condition.

-The point is that there is continuity as well as change.
-It is not like the old body is totally abandoned, nor is it totally kept.
-We do not worry about reassembling all of the atoms that were once part of our bodies (that would be impossible, for bodies decompose after death and their atoms become atoms of other things, sometimes of other people’s bodies).
+There is continuity as well as change.
+The old body is not abandoned, nor is it totally kept.
+We do not worry about reassembling all the atoms that were once part of our bodies (that would be impossible, for bodies decompose after death and their atoms become incorporated into other things, sometimes of other people’s bodies).
 But Paul still talks about the resurrection of the body.

 He expects to find the tombs empty and the bones all gone.
-I do not know how this works, and I suspect it involves realities I know nothing about.
+I do not know how this works, and it may involve realities I know nothing about.
 Lacking any further information, I simply have to accept what Paul was inspired to write: the body will be raised, and it will have new qualities.